Sifchain/realityspiral/docs/AI_Agents_UI_Interface_Documentation.md

 "OODA loop stopped successfully!"
 ```

-**Description:** This use case demonstrates the agent’s capability to halt a specific process, in this case, the OODA loop (Observe, Orient, Decide, Act).
+**Description:** This use case demonstrates the agent's capability to halt a specific process, in this case, the OODA loop (Observe, Orient, Decide, Act).
 The user specifies the OODA loop, and the agent processes the request to terminate it, returning a confirmation message.

 **When to Use:** This is ideal in scenarios where the OODA loop is actively running and needs to be stopped immediately, such as during real-time decision-making simulations or strategic operations.